Pal Zileri: Collections

 Each Pal Zileri garment is made in the factory located in Quinto Vicentino or by the brand's network of selected Italian craftsmen.
 Pal Zileri line is designed for men and balances the Italian design tradition and innovation in terms of cut, design and materials.
 The collection is composed by formal menswear, casual and sportswear: suits, jackets, raincoats, overcoats, bomber jackets, pea jackets, slim fit pants, jacquard or printed shirts, leather goods, accessories (bags, backpacks, belts, etc.) and shoes.

 Made to measure is a tailor-made and customized service that matches the Italian handcraft tradition with a wide range of models and fabrics.

 Distribution

-The brand has mono-brand boutiques in Italy as well as Amman, Baku, Lyon, Malaga, and Mexico City.
+The brand has mono-brand boutiques in Italy as well as Amman, Baku, Lyon, Málaga, and Mexico City.

 It is wholesale distributed in multi-brand stores.

 From 2019, the opening of Pal Zileri corners by top department stores such as Harrods and Selfridges in London, Galeries Lafayette and El Corte Ingles in Madrid.